rachfop/takomo-docs/docs/organizations/deploying-stacks-to-member-accounts.md

 For brevity, only the essential files are listed above.
 The stacks are grouped by their role - there are stacks for networking, logging and application.

-Next, we defined some config sets in `organization.yml` file:
+Next, we defined some config sets in the **organization.yml** file:

 ```yaml title="organization.yml"
 configSets: